 Hillsborough County is part of a multi-year process led by the Federal Emergency Management Agency (FEMA) to update coastal flood maps.
 The coastal flood risks shown on today's flood maps are based on obsolete data and technology more than 30 years old.
 The 2007 countywide flood map update did not include an updated analysis of the coastal flood risk and does not reflect new development or changes in shoreline.

-Changes to the coastal flood maps are based on FEMA’s multi-year assessment and will take effect Spring 2021.
-Impacted residents, especially those with homes built before June 18, 1980, are urged to buy or renew flood insurance before Sprin 2021.
-Having flood insurance now may not only lock in future savings later when the updated maps go into effect but also provide financial protection during hurricane season and beyond. .
+Changes to the coastal flood maps are based on FEMA's multi-year assessment and will take effect October 7, 2021.
+Impacted residents, especially those with homes built before June 18, 1980, are urged to have a flood insurance policy in effect or renewed the maps become effective.
+Having a flood insurance now may not only lock in future savings later when the updated maps go into effect, but also provide financial protection during hurricane season and beyond.

 Revised Maps Better Reflect Flood Risks